Symplectic embeddings of four-dimensional polydisks into half integer ellipsoids: Introduction

 which is a convex toric domain with $f(x) \equiv b$ on the interval $[0,a]$. \end{example} In dimension four, substantial progress has been made on understanding the nature of symplectic embeddings between symplectic four-manifolds with contact type boundary by way of embedded contact homology (ECH).
 Hutchings used ECH to define the \emph{ECH capacities} of any symplectic four-manifold in \cite{H2}.
 The ECH capacities of $(X,\omega)$ are a sequence of real numbers $c_k$ with

 such that if $(X,\omega)$ symplectically embeds into $(X',\omega')$ then

-When the symplectic form is understood we drop it from our notation.
 Choi, Cristofaro-Gardiner, Frenkel, Hutchings, and Ramos \cite{CHO} computed ECH capacities of all concave toric domains, yielding sharp obstructions to certain symplectic embeddings involving concave toric domains.
 Cristofaro-Gardiner \cite{CG} proved that the ECH capacities give sharp obstructions to all symplectic embeddings of concave toric domains into convex toric domains, generalizing the results of McDuff \cite{dusaellipsoid2, MC} and Frenekl-Müller \cite{FR}.

 \begin{remark} When studying symplectic embeddings of convex toric domains, such as polydisks, however, ECH capacities do not always yield sharp obstructions.
 For instance, while ECH capacities imply that if the polydisk $P(2, 1)$ symplectically embeds into $B(c)$ then $c \ge 2$ \cite{H2}, Hind and Lisi \cite{HL} were able to improve the bound on $c$ to $3$.
 This bound on $c$ is optimal, in the sense that 2 is the largest value of $a$ such that $P(a,1)$ symplectically embeds into $B(c)$ if and only if $c \geq a+1$.
-If $a>2$, then \emph{symplectic folding} can be used to symplectically embed $P(a,1)$ into $B(c)$ whenever $c> 2+ a/2$, see \cite[Prop.
-4.3.9]{Sch}. \end{remark}
+A more detailed comparison between the results of this paper and the obstructions from ECH capacities are given in Section \ref{ECHcap}. \end{remark}

+The method of \emph{symplectic folding} is used to construct countless examples of nontrivial embeddings $X_1\xhookrightarrow{s} X_2$, including many cases of the form $X_1=P(a,b)$.
+The following remark elucidates that \emph{long} polydiscs ($a>2$) fold nicely, and in a sense, the longer the polydisc, the better it folds.
+The results in this paper prohibit the possibility of embedding \emph{short} polydiscs ($a<2$) into ellipsoids, and hence address embedding questions disjoint from those answered by symplectic folding.

+\begin{remark} If $a>2$, then folding $P(a,1)$ once provides a symplectic embedding into the ball $B(2+ a/2+\varepsilon)$ (\cite[\S 4.3.2]{Sch}).
+Multiple symplectic foldings may be used to produce better embeddings into balls when $a>6$; a multiple folding of $P(7,1)$ provides an embedding into $B(21/4+\varepsilon)$ (\cite[Prop.~ 4.10]{Sch}), which is stronger than the embedding into $B(11/2+\varepsilon)$, provided by folding $P(7,1)$ only once.
+Conversely, if $1\leq a\leq 2$, multiple symplectic foldings can not provide a stronger embedding result than the one provided by the inclusion of $P(a,1)$ into $B(1+a)$ (\cite[\S 4.3]{Sch}). \end{remark}

-Hutchings \cite{H} subsequently studied the information coming from embedded contact homology in a more refined way to provide a combinatorial ``black box" for finding better obstructions to embeddings of convex toric domains.
+Hutchings \cite{H} subsequently studied the information coming from embedded contact homology in a more refined way to provide a combinatorial means for finding better obstructions to embeddings of convex toric domains.
 In particular, Hutchings reproved the result of Hind-Lisi and extended it to obstruct symplectic embeddings of other polydisks into balls.
 Subsequent work by \cite{CN}, extended the ``sharp" range of $a$ to $2.4 < a \leq \frac{\sqrt{7}-1}{\sqrt{7}-2} $ :